 The Person Full Name Mask

-This mask shall generate Full Names that consist of one or more First Names and one Last Name for a single field.
+This mask shall generate full names that consist of one or more given names and a family name.

-The longest First Name is 11 characters and the longest Last Name is 13 characters.
-If a receiving column width is shorter than a generated Full Name then the generated Full Name shall be truncated.
+The longest given name generated is 11 characters and the longest family name is 13 characters.
+If a receiving column width is shorter than a generated full name then the name shall be truncated.

-Every First and Last Name generated consists of only alphabetic characters.
-In other words, there are no hyphenated names, and there are no apostrophes.
+Every given and family name generated consists of only alphabetic characters.
+In other words, there are no hyphenated names and there are no apostrophes.

 The default Person Full Name mask is shown below.

-This specifies the relative position of the Last Name within the field.
+This specifies the relative position of the Family Name within the field.

-First Position should be selected when the Last Name is expected to appear first.
+First Position should be selected when the Family Name is expected to appear first.
 Example: "Smith John"

-Last Position should be selected when the Last Name is expected to appear last.
+Last Position should be selected when the Family Name is expected to appear last.
 Example: "John Smith"

-Please see "Why Locating First and Last Names May Be Important To You" below.
+Please see "Why Locating Given and Family Names May Be Important To You" below.

 If field contains a single name then accept it as a: